weshinsley/wct-games/README.md

 * **Slapping Slappery** - in which you slap things scrolling up at you while driving various vehicles.
 * **Shooting Shrubbery** - a multi-screen adventure game with Monty Python influences.
 * **Shooting Ribenaberry** - like Breakout, but with ribenaberries.
 And an adjustably bendy banana obviously.
-* **Shooting Teletubbery** - in which you shoot various character and accumulate huge scores.
+* **Shooting Teletubbery** - in which you shoot various characters and accumulate huge scores.
-* **Smudgelet's Maze** - a big maze escape game for up to 2-players, to run on an Amstrad 8086.
+* **Smudgelet's Maze** - a big-maze escape game for up to 2-players, to run on an Amstrad 8086.
-* **Smudgelet's Maze 2000** - a multi-player scrolling version of Smudgelet's Maze with dramatic music.
+* **Smudgelet's Maze 2000** - a scrolling version of Smudgelet's Maze with dramatic music for up to 6 players theoretically.
 * **Tom's Day Out** - a lawn-mowing game inspired by Hovver Bovver.
 * **Twittris** - a Tetris clone for up to 3 players.